wp-plugins/the-holy-scripturizer/readme.txt

 = What configuration options does Scripturizer offer? = See the [Usage Instructions](http://wordpress.org/extend/plugins/the-holy-scripturizer/other_notes/ "Usage instructions for the Holy Scripturizer")

+= How do I change the style of the rollover box? =

+In your template's CSS file, add a definition for `.tooltip`.
+Example:

+.tooltip {
+		max-width: 30em;
+		text-align: left;
+      padding: 0.5em;
+      margin: 0;
+      background-color: #333;
+      color: #FFF
+}

+= How do I change the style of the box? =

+In your template's CSS file, add a definition for `.scripturizer_showhide`.
+Example:

+.scripturizer_showhide {
+		display: none;
+		padding: 1em;
+		border: solid DarkGrey 1px;
+}

+= How do I change amount of space around the open in new window icon? =

+In your template's CSS file, add a definition for `.scripturizer_newwindow`.
+Example:

+.scripturizer_newwindow {
+	margin-top: 0px; margin-right: 0px; margin-bottom: 0px; margin-left: 5px; border: 0px;
+}

 = How do I contact the author? =
 Contact [Laurence O'Donnell](http://lo.notsorry.net/contact/ "Contact Laurence O'Donnell")